caofengnian/HPCCUDA/README.md

 # HPCCUDA
-A example of blurring picture by multi-threads in CUDA
+A program of blurring picture by multi-threads in CUDA